yehia67/documentation/iota-basics/0.1/introduction/overview.md

 Like an account number and sort code, an address in IOTA is a unique string of 81 characters ([trytes](../concepts/trinary.md)) that are unique to each seed.

 :::info:
-Sometimes addresses have 90 characters.
-The extra 9 characters are called the checksum, which helps you make sure your address is correct.
+Sometimes addresses have 90 trytes.
+The extra 9 trytes are called the checksum, which helps you make sure your address is correct.
 :::

 Clients on the network send each other data or IOTA tokens to each other's addresses in [bundles, which contain transactions](../concepts/bundles-and-transactions.md).